 Scenario 3: Scaling Company (50+ Hires, Entity Transition)

-Notice how Scenario 3 uses a hybrid approach: EOR for countries with small headcounts, and Deel Global Payroll for countries where the company has established entities.
-This is the most cost-effective structure for companies with 50+ international employees - and it's a model Deel actively supports.
+Scenario 3 illustrates the hybrid approach: EOR for countries with small headcounts, and Deel Global Payroll for countries where the company has established entities.
+For companies with 50+ international employees, this structure is the most cost-effective available - and one Deel actively supports.

 How Can You Reduce Your Total Deel Spend?

-Beyond volume discounts, several strategies can meaningfully lower what you pay Deel each year.
-These tactics apply whether you're onboarding your first international hire or managing 50+ employees across multiple regions.
+Beyond volume discounts, several strategies can meaningfully lower your total Deel pricing spend each year.
+Switching payment methods from card to ACH alone saves 2.9-3.9% on invoices, according to eorHQ (2026).
+These tactics apply whether you’re onboarding your first international hire or managing 50+ employees across multiple regions.

-One additional consideration: Deel's free HRIS eliminates the need for a separate tool like BambooHR (which starts at $6.19/employee/month for companies with 25+ employees).
-If you'd otherwise be paying for a standalone HRIS, factor that savings into your total Deel cost analysis.
+One additional consideration: Deel’s free HRIS eliminates the need for a separate tool like BambooHR (which starts at $6.19/employee/month for companies with 25+ employees).
+When comparing all-in costs, factor that HRIS savings into your analysis - it closes the gap against cheaper EOR options that require a paid HRIS alongside them.

 Frequently Asked Questions